cloudmesh-community/sp19-516-127/hpc_section.md

 -[x] does not explain practivally how to submit a job

--[ ] refernces must also be bibtex
+-[x] refernces must also be bibtex: https://github.com/cloudmesh-community/sp19-516-127/blob/master/hpc_section.bib

 -[x] http in text must be wrapped in <>